 - Who is eligible for a Special Enrollment Period?
 If any of the following situations apply to you, you may be eligible to end your membership during a Special Enrollment Period.
 These are just examples, for the full list you can contact the plan, call Medicare, or visit the Medicare website (www.medicare.gov):

 - Usually, when you have moved.

-- If you have Medicaid.
+- o If you have Medicaid.

-- If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - o If you enroll in the Program of All-inclusive Care for the Elderly (PACE). - When are Special Enrollment Periods?
+- o If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - When are Special Enrollment Periods?
 The enrollment periods vary depending on your situation. - What can you do?
 To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week.
 TTY users call 1-877-486-2048.
 If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
-This means you can choose any of the following types of plans: - Another Medicare health plan (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.); - Original Medicare with a separate Medicare prescription drug plan; - o or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
+This means you can choose any of the following types of plans: - Another Medicare health plan (You can choose a plan that covers prescription drugs or one that does not cover prescription drugs.); - o Original Medicare with a separate Medicare prescription drug plan; - o or Original Medicare without a separate Medicare prescription drug plan. - When will your membership end?
 Your membership will usually end on the first day of the month after your request to change your plan is received.